genicsblog/docs/author/configure-your-profile.md

 - After your are done, **Remove all the comments** (the `#`s and the text after them)

-- Commit your changes make a pull request.
+- Commit the changes and make a pull request.

 We'll merge your PR as soon as possible and your profile would be visible after about 10 minutes past the merge time, at `https://genicsblog.com/author/<your-username>/`: [example](https://genicsblog.com/author/gouravkhunger/){:target="_blank"}.